The Sharing Tree Benefits

 Members will select “I’m interested” on the marketplace to access the relevant spending opportunity and to work out the details (spend partners are in control of these accessibility details).

 The Sharing Tree is incredibly flexible and points can be earned in lots of ways!
 You earn points by offering your things (to trade or to borrow), services/skills or the completion of tasks for The Sharing Tree community.
 You can be imaginative with these offerings; for example, you could earn points by offering storage space, garden space, cooking tutorials or a lift.
-You put these contributions up as a new listing on The Sharing Tree (you need to contribute at least x2 listings to obtain your free 4 points during the registration process) and wait for a response from the community.
+You put these contributions up as a new listing on The Sharing Tree and wait for a response from the community.
 Keep an eye on the ‘requested’ section of the marketplace to see what the community needs and whether you can offer that to earn extra points.

-One Sharing Tree point is valued at approximately one hour of time.
+Ten Sharing Tree points are valued at approximately one hour of time.
 It is up to the member listing to determine how many points they want to put on your their service, item or chore completion listing.
 This amount can be further negotiated for each listing with the other member through the exchange process.

 Leaving a Review